When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

 If you have one, but it's barely been used aka collecting dust in your cupboard, there's still time to put it to great use.

-Food processors work well at breaking down hard foods like nuts and seeds, chopping, and mixing different textures together.
+Food processors work well at breaking down hard foods like nuts and seeds, chopping, and combining different textures.

 Some of my favorite things to make with a food processor are:

-- various kinds of pesto: walnut basil, arugula pesto, red pesto, or cilantro pesto
+- various kinds of pesto: walnut basil, arugula pesto, pesto rosso, or cilantro pesto

 - homemade breadcrumbs - so easy and way more flavorful than storebought